 Score is kept for points made.
 Other statistics are gathered to measure performance.
 There’s a timer to limit possession and fans to motivate.

-In other words, the whole elaborate spectacle runs on the SMART paradigm: Specific, Measurable, Achievable, Relevant, and Time-bound.
+In other words, the whole elaborate spectacle runs on the SMART paradigm: Specific, Measurable, Attainable, Relevant, and Time Based.